Wenlab/Auto-Worm-Behavior-Detector/readme.md

 # User Guide

+This repository is an algorithm to label the behaviours of C.elegans under [the CoLBeRT system](https://github.com/samuellab/mindcontrol).

 The input of the algorithm is mcd.m, which can be obtained from .yaml file.

 The output of the algorithm are 5 files: